Picture this: an advanced race of aliens come across a human being for the very first time. What would they see? How would they describe us?

 Old Belief: Bacteria and other microbes should be wiped out as they make us ill.

-Truth: Many bacteria can make us ill, and horribly so, but many – if not more – are helpful and necessary to us.
+Truth: Many bacteria can make us ill, and horribly so, but many – if not more – are HELPFUL AND NECESSARY to us.
+Take a look at 5 Surprising Things Your Microbiome Does For You

 It also raises some important questions: